 Business With Purpose

-Nestled among red sand dunes and overlooking Uluru-Kata Tjuta National Park in Australia’s spiritual and geographic heart, every aspect of Longitude 131° pays respect to the sensitive cultural and environmental values of the dual World Heritage-listed landscape.
+Set among red sand dunes and overlooking Uluru-Kata Tjuta National Park in Australia’s spiritual and geographic heart, every aspect of Longitude 131° reflects and pays respect to the sensitive cultural and environmental values of the dual World Heritage-listed landscape.

 The lodge’s construction – approved under the Commonwealth Environment Protection and Biodiversity Conservation Act – involved extensive consultations with the traditional Anangu owners, the Central Land Council and Aboriginal Areas Protection Authority.
-Cultural maps were consulted to confirm no sacred sites were compromised, and 12 square kilometres of land were set aside as a conservation reserve for the local population of Mulgara, a small carnivorous marsupial, as well as other native animals.
+Cultural maps were consulted to confirm no sacred sites were com-promised, and 12 square kilometres of land were designated a conservation reserve for the local population of mulgara, a small carnivorous marsupial, as well as other native animals.

 A broad-ranging Environmental Management Plan governs all strategies relating to the conservation of the desert ecosystem, including protection for both native flora and fauna.